 Development in this phase includes projects that are currently in the planning or design stage.
-Consisting of new construction, renovations and additions, many of these projects were outlined in the 2005-2010 Strategic Plan.
+Consisting of new construction, renovations and additions these would need to be evaluated before moving forward as a top priority.

-101. Improve North Access Road

-Widen road for two-lane traffic from north entrance through the Back 40 to accommodate growth and access to the north side of campus, namely the Dornsife Health Sciences Building, the future Innovation Lab, and north residence halls.

-102. Johnston Science Center Addition & Remodeling

-This project includes an addition and renovation/remodel of the existing science center to house the physics and engineering, environmental biology, and math/computer science departments.
+- 101. Improve north access road. - Widen road for two-lane traffic from north entrance through the Back 40 to accommodate growth and access to the north side of campus, namely the Health Sciences Building, the future Innovation Lab and north residence halls. - 102.
+Johnston Science Center Addition & Remodeling - This project includes an addition and renovation/remodel of the existing science center to house the physics and engineering, environmental biology and math/CS departments.
+Given the current design for an engineering & physics building and the potential for a campus greenhouse elsewhere on campus, the ongoing need for this project is ripe for review.